HIV | Eppicc

 Published in: Reprod Health.
 2016;22(3):13-27.

 Background Perinatal depression among HIV-positive women has negative implications for HIV-related and other maternal and infant outcomes.
-The aim of this study was to investigate the burden and correlates of perinatal depression among HIV-positive women in Ukraine,
+The aim of this study was to investigate the burden and correlates of perinatal depression among HIV-positive women in Ukraine, a lower middle income country with one of the largest HIV-positive populations in Europe.

 Tuberculosis in HIV-infected children in Europe, Thailand and Brazil: paediatric TB-HIV EuroCoord study